-- A1=>A2 (A1) If there is danger of drainage dripping and freezing between the upper and lower units...
+(A1) If there is danger of drainage dripping and freezing between the upper and lower units...

 (A2) Then install a roof between the upper and lower units.
-Install the upper unit high enough above the lower unit to prevent ice buildup at the - B1=>B2 - upper unit's bottom plate.
+Install the upper unit high enough above the lower unit to prevent ice buildup at the

+B1=>B2

 (B1) If there is no danger of drainage dripping and freezing between the upper and lower units...
 (B2) Then it is not required to install a roof, but seal the gap between the upper and lower units to prevent discharged air from flowing back to the suction side through the bottom of the unit.